High Speed Optical Wireless

 -Anna Morgan, Cumulus Media Group

 John is the inventor of Optipulse technology.
 After 30 years of designing electro-optic devices for Motorola, Sandia National Labs, Los Alamos National Labs, NovaLux, and MODE/Emcore, he built an unorthodox design that uses hundreds of tiny lasers used in fiber optic systems but designed in a unique way to add power without reducing bandwidth.
 After building and testing the devices, John realized it was capable of world records in power with speed, even though the production cost was very low.
 He patented the technology with 8 issued patents, and 5 years ago, founded a company called TriLumina which uses the power and speed to revolutionize automated driving by reducing cost and increasing performance.
 That company has gone on to become very successful.
-John has since invented a new type of laser which has efficiencies in manufacturing and will yield low costing high performance chips which will be applied to optical wireless communications.
+John has since invented a new type of laser which has efficiencies in manufacturing and will yield low cost, high performance chips which will be applied to optical wireless communications.

 Jim is an epitaxial designer of world record speed and efficiency in semi lasers.
 He has written numerous papers and won a number of awards in VCSEL engineering, including three SPIE Green Photonics Award in Communications from 2012-2015.
 Jim has also been granted four patents for his many inventions.
+Jim's research and development team have produced VCSELs and VCSEL arrays (the core OptiPulse technology) with world record high power and high-speed devices.
+Jim is an excellent professor and transfers his world class knowledge to his team at TUB, where they're working on device structures and testing for OptiPulse.

 Charles is a Satellite Communications Engineer, Optical Networks, and Open Systems Architect with 15 years of experience in Industry and the Department of Defense (DoD) working with photonics systems, fiber optic communication systems, single-access free space optical communications, multi-access space lasercom terminal research and development, and the design and development of open system space and avionic platforms.